Myndex/apca-introduction/analysis.md

 But also, the claim that it is monotonic is wrong.
 Lc 45 through Lc 90 moves in increments of 15.
 But using Math.exp() this changes with every level.
 And this is not even adding in the other corruption that xi introduced with the other unapproved changes made.
 This removes the perceptual uniformity and this does not provide a valid comparison to WCAG2, and the purpose here is not at all clear.

-The fact that a correct implementation of APCA spans a range from -108 to +106 is by definition not-monotonic. xi is again working to confuse people with unsupported claims by making assertions that sound authoritative yet are literal nonsense.
+A correct implementation of APCA spans a range from -108 to +106 (negative for light-on-dark, positive for dark-on-light).
+The claim of monotonicity does not hold across this full range, and the `Math.exp()` transformation introduces non-uniform spacing between threshold levels.

 ### Take a look: